About Toolcore

 How it works

 The site is built for static delivery and responsive client components so pages stay fast and predictable.
 Pick a tool from the home catalog or the top navigation (including the "All" menu for hubs such as JSON and Color).
 Most items above run primarily in your browser unless a specific page says otherwise.
 An optional account (Google or GitHub sign-in) when this site offers sign-in; when signed in, your profile shows your name and avatar; you can also customize which tools appear on the home catalog and pin some for inline use on the home page, or send signed-in feedback (bugs and feature requests).
-For site policies, see Privacy; optional support is on Tip & support.
+For site policies, see Privacy and Terms of Service; reach us by email on Contact; optional support is on Tip & support.